rwickit/aws-service-catalog-portfolio/README.md

-# aws-service-catalog-portfolio
+# AWS Service Catalog Portfolio

-A sample AWS Service Catalog Portfolio
+A sample AWS Service Catalog Portfolio with an example product for GitHub Actions Role/OIDC configuration.